Updated: Apr 9

 Automation benefits you, your team, and your clients in countless ways.
 These are just a few things I’ve noticed personally.

-How to Automate your Business and Save Time
+How to Automate Your Online Coaching Business and Save Time

 There are a million tools out there, some are free, some are paid.
 I’ll cover a few of both, and I’ll only recommend the ones that I truly believe are worth the price.

 Scheduling Out Your Content Using a Social Media Calendar

 There are countless calendars you can use.
 I really like both Canva and Meta Business Suite.

 To start, I batch out (or have my VA batch out) all the graphics and captions for the entire month and the beginning of each month.

 Then I can directly schedule those graphics from Canva to Instagram, Facebook, and LinkedIn.
 I think even Pinterest, but don’t quote me on that.

 Once that’s done, all I have to do the rest of the month is engage and enjoy the content of accounts I follow or explore new pages.

 I find I enjoy social media more this way when I don’t have to be constantly giving, but I can just relax and have natural interactions with different accounts.